kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ### Development Loop

-I liked to make changes multiple areas in one prompt, as Cursor is quite good at working with Claude 4 to sequence a collection of changes in Agent mode (and Cursor bills per prompt, so combining them is a nice way to get more out of a single request).
+I liked to make changes to multiple areas in one prompt, as Cursor is quite good at working with Claude 4 to sequence a collection of changes in Agent mode.
 For example, here's a prompt I used, which jammed a bunch of somewhat unrelated ideas together:

 ![Game development prompt with multiple feedback points](/assets/ai-game/game-prompt.png) *Prompt with multiple directives*